 For the three months ended March 31, 2017, there were 689,909 Common Stock Equivalents which were in the money, that were included in the fully diluted earnings per share computation.
-For the three months ended March 31, 2016, dilutive earnings (loss) per share is the same as basic earnings per share due to (i) the inclusion of Common Stock, in the form of stock options and warrants ("Common Stock Equivalents"), would have an anti-dilutive effect on the loss per share or (ii) there were no Common Stock Equivalents for the respective period.
+For the three months ended March 31, 2017, dilutive loss per share from continuing operations is the same as basic loss per share due to the inclusion of Common Stock, in the form of stock options and warrants ("Common Stock Equivalents"), would have an anti-dilutive effect on the loss per share from continuing operations.
+For the three months ended March 31, 2016, dilutive earnings (loss) per share is the same as basic earnings per share due to (i) the inclusion of Common Stock, in the form of stock options and warrants ("Common Stock Equivalents"), would have an anti-dilutive effect on the loss per share no Common Stock, in the form of stock options and warrants ("Common Stock Equivalents"), would have an anti-dilutive effect on the loss per share no Common Stock Equivalents"), would have an anti-dilutive effect on the loss per share no Common Stock Equivalents ("Common Stock Equivalents"), would have an anti-dilutive effect on the loss per share no Common Stock Equivalents for the respective period.
 For the three months ended March 31, 2016, there were 209,559 Common Stock Equivalents which were in the money, that were excluded from the earnings (loss) per share computation as a consequence of their anti-dilutive effect.